I am a Zivver admin

 - In the Single Sign-On tab, change the Issuer to your organization’s portal name.

-- In the X509 Certificate dropdown menu, select the certificate you imported or created in the previous section, or select an existing certificate.
+- In the X509 Certificate dropdown menu, select the certificate you imported or generated earlier, or select an existing one.

 - Click Next.

-- In the Self Service tab, choose whether or not to automatically create a Self Service product.
+- In the Self Service tab, choose whether to automatically create a Self Service product.

-This makes the application available on request to users. - Click Next.
+This makes the application available to users on request. - Click Next.

 - In the Finish tab, click Save to add the application to HelloID.